Pak wives of ex-militants appeal Modi, Imran: Provide documents, allow us to travel home

 “We have many issues.
 We feel as if we have been caged.
 We have been deprived from everything, from identity card to PRC.
 We even have been deprived form passport.
 The government is bound to provide us everything, it is providing to other inhabitants,”added Baba.

+They said that they have every right to live with honor and dignity, adding that the love for the motherland forced their husbands to return.
 “Our husbands were affected by militancy.
 We decided to return as we were sure that we won’t be harassed.
 Sine our return, we have been struggling for even basic amenities.
 We left the comforts and came here.
 We never knew that we would have to face government apathy,”said Jameela Akhter.